Introduction

 The book highlights numerous principles and best practices for achieving "clean code."
 Among the most important are:

-Themes and structure of the book
+Topics and structure of the book Clean Code

-Finally, Clean code culminates with several case studies complete and a list of “smelly codes” and heuristicsIn these last sections, Martin presents a kind of catalogue of the code smells most common (e.g., functions that are too long, classes with too many responsibilities, confusing names, duplication, etc.) along with techniques to correct them.
-This section serves as a practical summary: we must not only know how to write good code, but also recognize when code is bad and how to improve it.
+Finally, Clean code culminates with several case studies complete and with a list of “smelly codes” and heuristics.
+In these sections, Martin presents a catalog of the code smells More common ones, such as overly long functions, classes with too many responsibilities, confusing names, or duplications.

 The philosophy of clean code